mountaineerbr/shellChatGPT/README.md

 In this case, the custom prompt will be loaded, and the history will be recorded in the corresponding "unix.tsv" file at the cache directory.
 -->

-To only change the history file that the session will be recorded, set the first positional argument in the command line with the operator forward slash "`/`" and the name of the history file (this executes the `/session` command).
+To **change the history file** in which the session will be recorded, set the first positional argument in the command line with the operator forward slash "`/`" and the name of the history file (this executes the `/session` command).